Natetgmaxwell/ntgm/src/site/notes/Cards/Increasing Testosterone.md

 ###### Some Key Nutrients for Testosterone Production Include:

-- Zinc: Found in foods like oysters, beef, pumpkin seeds, and spinach, zinc is essential for testosterone synthesis.
+- Zinc: Found in foods like [[Cards/Oysters\|oysters]], beef, pumpkin seeds, and spinach, zinc is essential for testosterone synthesis.

 - [[Cards/Vitamin D\|Vitamin D]]: Adequate levels of [[Cards/Vitamin D\|vitamin D]] are crucial for testosterone production.
 Foods like fatty fish, fortified [[Cards/Dairy Products\|Dairy Products]], and egg yolks are good sources of [[Cards/Vitamin D\|vitamin D]].